 The function of data centers within our modern society, long considered as black box utilities to house and manage data pertaining to various organisations, is moving to a more active role.
-The future outlook involves seamless integration within the smart grid and smart cities in order to enable new energy efficiency paradigms, as investigated within the GEYSER EU FP7 project.
+The future outlook involves seamless integration within the smart grid and smart cities in order to enable new energy analytics and efficiency paradigms, as investigated within the GEYSER EU FP7 project.

 Whether a data center initiates load migration to process IT load at the lowest cost or a market operator triggers a data center to provide electricity to the grid, decision-making will require measurement of the data center’s internal energy context.
 Traditional point-in-time and low-frequency sampling approaches to power monitoring have proven to be limited for optimised control over migration processes and demand response, as these cannot rely on ‘past’ data.

 Data Center Energy Monitoring Software

 More sophisticated real-time and minute-level monitoring are key to provide a comprehensive view of the electricity spent within a data center infrastructure, as they allow fine-grained understanding of how the data center is currently performing and how it is expected to behave in the near future based on historical data.
 Load demand from racks and cooling are closely monitored, and signs of failure or inefficiency can be discovered in time providing more control over the management of facility resources.
 In addition to this, analysing equipment high-resolution load patterns can uncover opportunities for fine-tuning equipment settings and improving the overall efficiency.

 Rapid changes in computing load translate to increased computational power, which in turn generates additional heat dispersion and higher cooling requirements.